sugarlabs/musicblocks/guide/README.md

 / 1, e.g., a whole note.

-The *Set Drum* blocks contained in the clamp of the *Rhythm Ruler* block define the number of rhythms to be defined simultaneously.
+The *Set Drum* blocks contained in the clamp of the *Rhythm Ruler* block indicates the number of rhythms to be defined simultaneously.
 By default, two rhythms are defined.
-The embedded *Rhythm* blocks define the initial subdivision of the of each rhythm ruler.
+The embedded *Rhythm* blocks define the initial subdivision of each rhythm ruler.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/rhythm2.svg'</img>